Mario Santoro Woith

-Mario Santoro – Woith (born 1968 in Cuba) is a Photo - Xerox - Paper Making artist active in the field of experimental photography, and self-publishing artist's books.
-He is based in Todi (Umbria).
+Mario Santoro – Woith (born 1968 in Cuba) is an Italian photographer and printmaker who works in experimental photography, xerography and self-published artist's books.
+He lives and works in Todi, in Umbria.

-His work has been exhibited internationally and is held in public Artist's book collections including the Museum of Modern Art in New York City.
-Together with William A. Ewing Mario is the founder of the Todi Circle, a photography think tank held every year in Todi during the month of June.
+His work has been exhibited internationally and is held in public artist's book collections including those of the Museum of Modern Art in New York City and the Getty Research Institute in Los Angeles.
+With the photography historian and curator William A. Ewing, Santoro-Woith founded the Todi Circle, an annual photography think tank held in Todi since 2012.

 Education

-Mario Santoro-Woith studied Visual Anthropology at the University of Rome "La Sapienza" from 1988 to 1993.
+Santoro-Woith studied Visual Anthropology at the University of Rome "La Sapienza" from 1988 to 1993.

-In 1996, during a Visual sociology Seminar held in Viterbo, he met Professor John Grady, who invited him to exhibit his photographs at Wheaton College (Boston).
-The subsequent exhibition took place shortly after at the Wallace library.
+In 1996, during a Visual sociology seminar held in Viterbo, he met Professor John Grady, who invited him to present his first solo photography exhibition at Wheaton College in Massachusetts.
+The show was held shortly afterwards at the Wallace Library.